skyway/skyway.github.io/en/android-tutorial.md

 # Android SDK tutorial

-In the tutorial, you will create a one-on-one video chat web-app using the basic features of the Android SDK.
+In the tutorial, you will create a one-on-one video chat app using the basic features of the Android SDK.
-The web-app will have the ability to display a list of users currently connected to the server, select which user to call, call, answer and hang up a one-to-one video conversation.
+The app will have the ability to display a list of users currently connected to the server, select which user to call, call, answer and hang up a one-to-one video conversation.

 The application to be created in this tutorial will be the same as [one-to-one video chat](https://github.com/skyway/skyway-android-sdk/tree/master/examples/p2p-videochat){:target="_blank"}  provided in the samples.
 If you want to try the finished app, [download the source code](https://github.com/skyway/skyway-android-sdk/archive/master.zip) and follow "build" section of this tutorial.